golang/go/gopls/doc/settings.md

 ## Code Lenses

 These are the code lenses that `gopls` currently supports.
-They can be enabled and disabled using the `codeLenses` setting, documented above.
-The names and features are subject to change.
+They can be enabled and disabled using the `codelenses` setting, documented above.
+Their names and features are subject to change.

 <!-- BEGIN Lenses: DO NOT MANUALLY EDIT THIS SECTION -->
 ### **Run go generate**